fleea/snap-to-anki/NEXT.md

 - Decided to add all specialized prompts to the single writer prompt
 - Other options is to add another llm call (and extra node) per segment, but I think it will be too much
 - Contemplating if I should filter out generative segment in the node or asking llm to filter it out (in case upstream error)

+16 March 2025
+- Added llm as a judge for the last loop
+- Vibe coding with Windsurf for this feature, used more tokens that I expected
+- Probably easier to implement it myself since I need to correct it a lot
+- Simplify the state and constantify the node name

+TODO:
+- Modify prompt so the result became more compact and not always generate tags
+- Maybe Mistral OCR for the OCR?
+Need to check their API